bitcointranscripts/bitcointranscripts/bitcoinplusplus/layer-2/translational-bitcoin-development.md

 ## We Know Bitcoin

-And I think, I don't want to speak for everyone here, obviously, totally different, But we know Bitcoin!
+I don't want to speak for everyone here, obviously, totally different, but we know Bitcoin!
 Maybe even if you're like, you can say I'm a noob, but you're at Bitcoin++, you're not a noob!
-We run Bitcoin, we compile it from source, we GPG verify all the different maintainer signing keys, we've got reproducible builds with geeks, and it's like a custom one external that won't work with projectors, and you've got like a hand-soldered RISC-V, RISC-V board, and you know, Bitcoin works.
+We run Bitcoin, we compile it from source, we GPG verify all the different maintainer signing keys, we've got reproducible builds with geeks, and it's like a custom one external that won't work with projectors, and you've got like a hand-soldered RISC-V board, and you know, Bitcoin works.
 Like, we can get Bitcoin, you're like, oh, I wanna send a payment easily.
 We sync up, we've got a node.
 So that part works for us.